Cinematic at the core

 Twenty years later, after hearing the new electrical recording process, he said: "That is a band.
 This is the first time I have ever heard music with any soul to it produced by a mechanical talking machine."
 He'd changed his mind — and the phonograph went on to enable jazz, rock, hip-hop, and every genre that lives in a studio rather than on a stage.

-These stories didn't make me feel triumphant.
-They made me feel less alone.
 Every generation of musicians has had to decide what to do when a new tool arrived.
 The ones who engaged early, thoughtfully, and with their own taste intact are the ones who shaped what came next.

-I'm also under no illusion that this is the last one.
-Twenty years ago I was writing parts by hand at the piano.
+I'm also under no illusion that this is the last disruption creatives will face.
+Twenty years ago I was writing orchestral scores by hand.
 Today I'm working with AI.
 I genuinely wonder what my process will look like in another twenty.
 By the time I'm eighty, I suspect the whole chain of tools I use now will look about as current as a typewriter, and making music will be something closer to thinking about what you want and having it materialise.
 Some people will hate that and say it's the end of the arts.
 I'll probably give it a go.

-What I do believe is that musicians who bring real taste and discernment to these tools will make something meaningfully different from the flood of algorithmic music already out there.
+What I do believe is that musicians who bring real taste and discernment to these tools will make something meaningfully different from the flood of algorithmic slop already out there.
 I'm trying to be one of them.
 I'm not trying to replace anyone.
 I'm trying to keep doing the work I love, in a world that changed the rules halfway through the game.

 At the centre of it is the same thing that has always been there: me, trying to tell stories through music, using whatever tools exist in the time I happen to be alive.